digitale-kunst/website/src/content/pages/admissions.md

 <br/>
 <br/>
 ## The process
-1 you submit your portfolio here https://application.uni-ak.ac.at
+1 you submit your portfolio here https://application.uni-ak.ac.at<br/>
-2. you get admitted to the entrance exam
+2 you get admitted to the entrance exam<br/>
-3. the practical part of the admission test takes place over 3 days
+3 the practical part of the admission test takes place over 3 days<br/>
-4. final interview
+4 final interview<br/>
 <br/>
 Dates 2025
 <br/>